Tail Distribution of Regret in Optimistic Reinforcement Learning: Abstract

 \section{Abstract}

 We derive instance-dependent tail bounds for the regret of optimism-based reinforcement learning in finite-horizon tabular Markov decision processes with unknown transition dynamics.
-Focusing on a UCBVI-type algorithm, we characterize the tail distribution of the cumulative regret \(R_K\) over \(K\) episodes, rather than only its expectation or a single high-probability quantile.
-We analyze two natural exploration-bonus schedules: (i) a \(K\)-dependent scheme that explicitly incorporates the total number of episodes \(K\), and (ii) a \(K\)-independent scheme that depends only on the current episode index.
-For both settings, we obtain an upper bound on \(\Pr(R_K \ge x)\) that exhibits a distinctive two-regime structure: a sub-Gaussian tail starting from an instance-dependent scale \(m_K\) up to a transition threshold, followed by a sub-Weibull tail beyond that point.
-We further derive corresponding instance-dependent bounds on the expected regret \(\mathbb{E}[R_K]\).
-The proposed algorithm depends on a tuning parameter $\alpha$, which balances the expected regret and the range over which the regret exhibits a sub-Gaussian tail.
-To the best of our knowledge, our results provide one of the first comprehensive tail-regret guarantees for a standard optimistic algorithm in episodic reinforcement learning.
+We first study a UCBVI-type (model-based) algorithm and characterize the tail distribution of the cumulative regret $R_K$ over $K$ episodes via explicit bounds on $\PP(R_K \ge x)$, going beyond analyses limited to $\E[R_K]$ or a single high-probability quantile.
+We analyze two natural exploration-bonus schedules for UCBVI: (i) a $K$-dependent scheme that explicitly incorporates the total number of episodes $K$, and (ii) a $K$-independent (anytime) scheme that depends only on the current episode index.
+We then complement the model-based results with an analysis of optimistic Q-learning (model-free) under a $K$-dependent bonus schedule.

+Across both the model-based and model-free settings, we obtain upper bounds on $\PP(R_K \ge x)$ with a distinctive two-regime structure: a sub-Gaussian tail starting from an instance-dependent scale up to a transition threshold, followed by a sub-Weibull tail beyond that point.
+We further derive corresponding instance-dependent bounds on the expected regret $\E[R_K]$.
+The proposed algorithms depend on a tuning parameter $\alpha$, which balances the expected regret and the range over which the regret exhibits sub-Gaussian decay.